marcel-licence/esp32_midi_sampler/README.md

 The project can be seen in my video https://youtu.be/7uSobNW7_A4

-The project is written for the ESP32 Audio Kit
+The project is written for the ESP32 Audio Kit V2.2 Arduino Settings:
+- Board: ESP32 Dev Module
+- PSRAM: Enabled

+ESP32 LittleFS Data Upload is required to upload samples into flash.

+Compile information:
+- board 'esp32' Version 1.0.6
+- core 'esp32' Version 1.0.6

 Following libraries are used:
 - FS in Version 1.0
 - LittleFS_esp32 in Version 1.0.6
 - SD_MMC in Version 1.0
 - WiFi in Version 1.0
 - AC101 in Version 0.0.1
 - Adafruit_NeoPixel in Version 1.7.0
 - Wire in Version 1.0.1

 Configuration of the Audio Kit:
 - Set DIP 2, 3 to on and all other DIP switches to off (required for SD card access)